jhipster/generator-jhipster-react-native/CONTRIBUTING.md

 npm link generator-jhipster-react-native
 ```

-After linking `generator-jhipster-react-native`, running any of the subgenerators (such as `entity` or `import-jdl`) will use your local blueprint code.
+After linking `generator-jhipster-react-native`, running any of the subgenerators (such as `entity` or `jdl`) will use your local blueprint code.